antaresproject/docs/docs/services/notifier.md

 }
 ```

-In the case above the argument of anonymous funtion is '$m', which is Swiftmailer's object.
+In the case above the argument of anonymous funtion is `$m`, which is Swiftmailer's object.
 In order to send a message the user's object should have 'email' attribute.
 It is also possible to send a message to many recipients:

 ```php
 $recipients=User::where('active',1)->get();